Bloom is an innovative festival that helps us reflect on nature, science, and ourselves.

 Previous years, we have presented new work by pioneering composer Louise Alenius, live research conducted by writer Kaspar Colling Nielsen, an installation by artist Lea Porsager, a new sound work by Jacob Kirkegaard etc.

-With twenty-five years of experience in producing innovative festivals and knowledge activities, Golden Days is Denmark’s leading supplier of knowledge and culture.
-Golden Days runs a historical festival every September with more than two-hundred events spread across sixteen days, which is one of Copenhagen’s most visited festivals.
+With twenty-five years of experience in producing innovative festivals and knowledge activities, ADBC is Denmark’s leading supplier of knowledge and culture.

-Headliners for previous festivals included Harvard Professor of Theoretical Physics Lisa Randall (US), Professor of Genetics at King’s College London Tim Spector (UK), Professor of Geology Minik Rosing (GL/DK), Professor of Paleoanthropology Donald Johanson (US), Professor of Genetics Eske Willerslev (DK), writer Jeff VanderMeer (US), and Science Journalist Carl Zimmer (US).
+Headliners for previous festivals included Professor at University of Sussex Anil Seth (UK), science fiction writer Kim Stanley Robinson (US), Professor of Astrophysics Dame Jocelyn Bell Burnell (IE/UK), Harvard Professor of Theoretical Physics Lisa Randall (US), Professor of Genetics at King’s College London Tim Spector (UK), Professor at University of Sydney Peter Godfrey-Smith (AUS), Professor of Paleoanthropology Donald Johanson (US), Professor of Genetics Eske Willerslev (DK), writer Jeff VanderMeer (US), writer Charles Foster (UK), and Science Journalist Carl Zimmer (US).